BSc (Hons) Management

 Our flexible management courses share a common first year before allowing you to focus on your chosen specialism to enhance your career prospects.

 BSc (Hons) Management is a broad-based course which allows you to study the full range of management subjects.
 However, you can also choose to specialise in accounting and finance, human resources, innovation, strategy and entrepreneurship, international business economics or marketing.
-With over 90 course units to choose from, you really can shape your own degree.
+With a wide range of course units to choose from, you really can shape your own degree.

 Your chosen specialism will be reflected in your degree title e.g. BSc (Hons) Management (Marketing) - however, if you do not wish to specialise, you will graduate in BSc (Hons) Management.
 Since the Management and Management (Specialism) degrees are identical in the first year, transfer between them is straightforward, so you should apply for only one of them.